Author: Rachel Hawkins

 The problem with an all-or-nothing mindset is that it is accompanied by unrealistic, self-imposed rules that naturally test our willpower.
 When these rules are broken, we feel guilty about this and revert to the old ‘stuff it’ mentality.
 And so, the cycle repeats.

+My advice?
 Ditch the restrictive diet.
 Telling yourself that you aren’t allowed to eat any sweets on Christmas Day isn’t realistic.
 However, allowing yourself a plate of dessert is.
 Enjoy the holiday festivities but do it in a balanced way.
 By allowing yourself permission to eat the foods that would otherwise be on your ‘banned list’, you are essentially decreasing the likelihood of bingeing later on.

 Secondly, eat more mindfully.
 Eating slowly and taking the time to chew your food properly is a practical strategy that will help you to savour the flavours of your meal, thus helping you to feel more satisfied after eating (and less likely to go back for second and third servings)!
 Aim for 20 chews per mouthful.
 This trick will also help to improve your digestion!